Putin says Islamic extremists raided concert hall but attack masterminds are yet to be found

-Russian President Vladimir Putin said Monday that the gunmen who killed 139 people at a suburban Moscow concert hall are "radical Islamists," but he repeated his accusation that Ukraine could have played role despite its strong denials.
+Russian President Vladimir Putin said Monday that the gunmen who killed 139 people at a suburban Moscow concert hall are "radical Islamists," but he repeated his accusation that Ukraine could have played a role despite Kyiv's strong denials.

-Speaking in a meeting with government officials, Putin said the killings were carried out by extremists "whose ideology the Islamic world has been fighting for centuries.”
+Two days after the Islamic State's Afghanistan affiliate claimed responsibility for Friday night's attack at the music venue, Putin acknowledged during a meeting with government officials that the killings were carried out by extremists "whose ideology the Islamic world has been fighting for centuries.”

 Putin, who declared over the weekend that the four attackers were arrested while trying to escape to Ukraine, said investigators haven't determined who ordered the attack, but that it was necessary to find out “why the terrorists after committing their crime tried to flee to Ukraine and who was waiting for them there.”

-The Islamic State group's Afghanistan affiliate claimed it carried out the attack, and U.S. intelligence said it had information confirming the group was responsible.
+The IS affiliate claimed it carried out the attack, and U.S. intelligence said it had information confirming the group was responsible.
 French President Emmanuel Macron said France has intelligence pointing to “an IS entity” as responsible for the attack.

+Despite all signs pointing to IS, Putin continued to suggest Ukrainian involvement — a claim Ukraine roundly has roundly rejected, accusing Putin of trying to drum up fervor in his war efforts.

 He added that “those who support the Kyiv regime don't want to be accomplices in terror and sponsors of terrorism, but many questions remain.”

-Putin went on to declare that Ukraine has sought to deflect attention from its battlefield setbacks by waging cross-border attacks on various Russian regions, adding that a “bloody intimidation acts like the Moscow terror attack look like a logical part of this chain.”

-The attack Friday night at the Crocus City Hall music venue on the western outskirts of Moscow left 139 people dead and more than 180 injured, proving to be the deadliest in Russia in years.
+The attack Friday night at the Crocus City Hall music venue on Moscow's western outskirts left 139 people dead and more than 180 injured, proving to be the deadliest in Russia in years.
 About 100 people remained hospitalized, officials said.

 Putin warned that more attacks could follow, alleging possible Western involvement.
-He didn't mention the warning about an imminent terror attacks that the U.S. confidentially shared with Moscow two weeks before the raid or the public.
-Three days before the attack, Putin denounced the March 7 U.S. Embassy notice urging Americans to avoid crowds in Moscow, including concerts, as an attempt to frighten Russians and “blackmail” the Kremlin ahead of the presidential election.
+He didn't mention the warning about a possible imminent terrorist attack that the U.S. confidentially shared with Moscow two weeks before the raid.
+Three days before the attack, Putin denounced the U.S. Embassy's March 7 notice urging Americans to avoid crowds in Moscow, including concerts, calling it an attempt to frighten Russians and “blackmail” the Kremlin ahead of the presidential election.

-The four suspected attackers, all of them nationals of Tajikistan, were charged by a Moscow court Sunday night with carrying out the attack and ordered to remain in custody pending official probe.
+The four suspected attackers, all Tajikistan nationals, were remanded by a Moscow court Sunday night with carrying out the attack and ordered to remain in custody pending the outcome of the official investigation.

-Russian media reported that the four were tortured while being interrogated, and they showed signs of being severely beaten during their court appearance.
+Russian media reported that the four were tortured while being interrogated, and they showed signs during their court appearance of having been severely beaten.
 Russian officials said all four pleaded guilty to the charges, which carry life punishment, but their condition raised questions about whether their statements might have been coerced.

 Russian authorities reported that seven other suspects have been detained, and three of them were remanded by the court Monday on charges of being involved in the attack.